There are multiple ways to implement WebRTC multiparty sessions. These in turn are built around mesh, mixing and routing.

 MCUs were quite common before WebRTC came into the market.
 MCU stands for Multipoint Conferencing Unit, and it acts as a mixing point.

-An MCU receives the incoming media streams from all users, decodes it all, creates a new layout of everything and sends it out to all users as a single stream.
+An MCU is a WebRTC media server that receives the incoming media streams from all users, decodes it all, creates a new layout of everything and sends it out to all users as a single stream.

 This has the added benefit of being easy on the user devices, which see it as a single user they need to operate in front; but it comes at a high compute cost and an inflexibility on the user side.